 Hello, I’m Vic Martin, People’s Churchwarden since 2004 and part of my job is looking after the fabric of the Church and Rectory on behalf of the parishioners of St. Martin’s, who own the buildings.
 I have attended St Martin’s Church all my life and take part in many duties within our church.

-I am married to Joyce and have two adult daughters.
+I am married to Joyce and have two adult daughters and three grandchildren.
 Now that I am retired, having worked as a carpenter in the building trade, I now have more time to enjoy our garden, and having the occasional holiday.

 Our Rector’s Churchwarden

 Our Licensed Lay Minister/Ordinand

 My name is Bev Hervé and I have been a Readers since my Licensing in October 2014.
 I am married to Pierre and have two children of my own and four step children.
 Originally from Somerset, I moved to Guernsey in 2003.
-I am a Registered Nurse and currently work in the Health and Social Services Department.
+I am a Registered Nurse and currently work in a local care home.
 I enjoy swimming, walking and spending time with my family and friends.
 I have just been selected for ordination and am in my first year of training through St. Augustine’s School of Theology and am now in my second year of training.

 Our Youth Worker

 Hello, I’m Kate Hatton and I am a Church Army Evangelist and St. Martin’s Church Youth worker.
 I have been on the Island since September 2014, when we moved from Wellington, near Telford.
 I am married to Tim, have three grown up sons and I work in the local community, with our local primary school and with the children of the parish.
 As well as helping out at our weekly events for young people and their families, I run holiday clubs and help to run our Messy Church work.